-behalf of poor and abandoned youth.
-The pioneer Salesians in India actively promoted the growth of the members of the Salesian Family like, the Daughters of Mary Help of Christians (FMA),130 Salesian Co-operators131 and Association of Salesian Past Pupils.132 The first half of the last century saw the founding of the two flourishing indigenous religious institutes of women that share the charism and spirit of Don Bosco, namely, the Missionary Sisters of Mary Help of Christians (MSMHC) and the Catechist Sisters of Mary Immaculate (SMI).
+Salesian Co-operators67 and Association of Salesian Past Pupils68.
+The first half of the last century saw the founding of the two flourishing indigenous religious institutes of women that share the charism and spirit of Don Bosco, namely, the Missionary Sisters of Mary Help of Christians (MSMHC) and the Catechist Sisters of Mary Immaculate (SMI).

-The Institute of the Missionary Sisters of Mary Help of Christians was founded by the Salesian Bishop Stephen Ferrando (1895-1978) of Shillong as a diocesan congregation on 24 October 1942.133 The congregation is fully mission oriented with mission ad gentes and catechetical instruction as its main charism.134 It also engages in various forms of works of charity, such as, conducting schools, orphanages, oratories, home for infants, widows and aged, care for the sick in hospitals, etc.135 The congregation has a special predilection for women, girls and children, especially of villages and rural
+The Institute of the Missionary Sisters of Mary Help of Christians was founded by the Salesian Bishop Stephen Ferrando (1895-1978) of Shillong as a diocesan congregation on 24 October 1942.
+The congregation is fully mission oriented with mission ad gentes and catechetical instruction as its main charism.
+It also engages in various forms of works of charity, such as, conducting schools, orphanages, oratories, home for infants, widows and aged, care for the sick in hospitals, etc.69.
+The congregation has a special predilection for women, girls and children, especially of villages and rural areas.
+The members of the Institute share the charism of Don Bosco and live his spirit and spirituality and practice the preventive system.
+It has Mary Help of Christians as its principal and titular patroness, and St. John Bosco and St. Mary Domenica Mazzarello among its patron saints70.